github/developer.github.com/content/v3/orgs/teams.md

 In order to remove a repository from a team, the authenticated user must be an owner of the org that the team is associated with.
 NOTE: This does not delete the repository, it just removes it from the team.
+NOTE: Repositories cannot be removed from the owners team.

     DELETE /teams/:id/repos/:owner/:repo